 Then join our International Virtual Course!

-- For the preparatory task, together with your national colleagues, you will create a short video about the impacts of climate change in Switzerland in order for your international colleagues to get a first idea and complete a selected part of an FAO e-learning course.
+- During the first phase – together with your ZHAW colleagues - you will create a short video about the impacts of climate change in Switzerland, in order for your international colleagues to get a first idea.This consists of a half day (Saturday) of videoing instructions and additional time for your group to create the video (flexible).
+Additionally you will complete a selected part of an FAO e-learning course.

-- The first two weeks (4.-16.7.2022) of the study phase consist of virtual classroom sessions and two field excursions.
-You will learn from experts about international cooperation, follow panel discussions during which Brazilian, Indian, Kenyan and Swiss professionals discuss about how to tackle climate change, participate in a simulated climate change negotiation and exchange with your colleagues about the most pressing challenges in their respective countries.
-During the field trips you will get practical impressions of the challenges Swiss farmers are facing and the mitigation and adaptation measures being implemented.
+- The second phase (03.-14.7.2023) is called the study phase.
+It consist of daily virtual classroom sessions (about 2h) and two field excursions (full-day).
+You will learn from experts about international cooperation, follow panel discussions during which international professionals discuss about how to tackle climate change, participate in a simulated climate change negotiation and exchange with your colleagues about the most pressing challenges in their respective countries.
+During the field trips you will get practical impressions of the challenges e.g. Swiss farmers are facing and the mitigation and adaptation measures being implemented.

 - The third phase consists of an international virtual teamwork in small Climate Action Groups (one member from each country).
 This group work starts with the first phase of the course and intensified through regular coachings in the second phase.
 The last week (17.-21.7.2023) is used to finalize the project and present it at the end of the week.